The Annual EFA Programme

 - Conferences and Seminars Every year, a series of conferences initiated and/or supported by the European Film Academy enhance a European debate on film, create platforms for a vivid exchange among film professionals, and ensure that the discussion of what European film is, how it is changing and where it is going never expires.

 - Master Classes offer valuable training opportunities for young talent, combining theoretical and practical training.
 The high-profile list of former masters includes renowned film professionals such as Jean-Jacques Annaud, André Delvaux, Anthony Dod Mantle, Bernd Eichinger, Tsui Hark, Stefan Jarl, Krzysztof Kieslowski, Jiri Menzel, Mike Newell, Hervé Schneid, Allan Starski, Tilda Swinton, István Szabó, and Marc Weigert.

-- The Short Film Initiative is an initiative the European Film Academy in co-operation with a series of film festivals throughout Europe.
+- The Short Film Programme is organised by the European Film Academy in co-operation with a series of film festivals throughout Europe.
 At each of these festivals, one European short film wins a nomination for the European Film Awards.

 - SHORT MATTERS! is the European Film Academy’s short film tour which brings the short films nominated for the European Film Awards to a series of film festivals across Europe and beyond, giving these films an additional platform.

 - The EFA YOUNG AUDIENCE AWARD will be presented for the fifth time in 2016.
 On 8 May – Young Audience Film Day - three nominated films will be screened in various countries to an audience of 12-14 year-old film-lovers who will then elect the award recipient.